Fall in New York City is perfect for a city getaway and lots of Autumn fun.

 The Five Points tour includes stories involving mob bosses, Lenape Native Americans, actors, and more.

-First up is Harry Potter and the Cursed Child, a Broadway play that picks up in the world of Potter and friends 19 years after the books end.
+Head to the city to see Harry Potter and the Cursed Child, a Broadway play that picks up in the world of Potter and friends 19 years after the books end.

 Harry is the head of the Department of Magical Law Enforcement at the Ministry of Magic and his son is about to enter Hogwarts.